bagustris/thesis-bss/README.md

 [3] Hyvärinen, A., Erkki, H. 2000.
 Independent Component
 Analysis: Algorithm and Applications.
 Neural Networks, 13(4-5):411-430, 2000

+[4] C. Kim, K. Kumar, B. Raj, , and R. M. Stern, “Signal separation for robust speech recognition based on phase difference information obtained in the fre- quency domain,” INTERSPEECH, pp. 2495–2498, 2009.

 All files should be in the same directory.
-The algorithm is run by calling main.m.
+The algorithm is run by calling each icabm.m and fasticabm.m.
+For ICA algoritrh, can be directy run from worskpace and for PDCW can be obtained from the [source](http://www.cs.cmu.edu/~chanwook/MyAlgorithms/PDCW_IS2009/INTERSPEECH2009Package.zip).
-A number of parameters can be specified in main.m:
+A number of parameters can be specified in those files.

 N 			Number of sources in mixture
 NFFT			DFT length